rahuljindal1/node-interview-questions/README.md

 These are some of the main built-in stream modules provided by Node.js.
 Each module offers specific functionality and features for working with different types of streams in various contexts.

-## How to handle end-of-stream events in Node.js?
+## How do you handle end-of-stream events in Node.js?

 To handle end-of-stream events in Node.js: